alastairtree/Hangfire.MaximumConcurrentExecutions/README.md

 Once all available locks are taken and the maximum number of jobs are running at the same time, we must poll the storage to check for released locks.
 As this can conume unnecessary resources you may want to configure how often we should retry all the availble locks.
-If your jobs take 2 minutes to run you shopuld skip polling more than every minute:
+If your jobs take 2 minutes to run you should skip polling more than every minute:

 ```csharp